 3. What should I expect in my interview or visit?

 Don’t stress over the interviews here.
-It is much easier to do well in these than regular interviews because most staffing companies always want to increase their pool of employees to choose from.
+It is much easier to do well in these than regular interviews because most staffing companies always want to increase their pool of employees to choose from and want to help you improve your chances of getting a job through them.
 Plus, it is less commitment and is less expensive for them to hire and let go of you than it is for a regular company.

 Additionally, you may be asked to take tests to assess your skill level for the type of work you perform.
 For example, if one of your skills is typing, you will be given an exam to see how many words per minute you type as well as the accuracy.
+Another example that is very common is a Microsoft Office skills test, such as Word or Excel.
 Other tests may be required based on your specialty or industry.
 The temp agency uses the results of your tests to match you with jobs they have from different companies.

 4. What will my schedule be like?

 When you work for a temporary agency, they will usually call you when something in your area of expertise is needed.
 Alternatively, some temp agencies advise you to call them on a regular basis to check for available jobs.

 Be prepared to answer these common questions about what kind of schedule you would like:

 - Are you available on weekends?